Benign breast conditions (also known as benign breast diseases) are non-cancerous breast disorders.

 Some of these conditions increase the risk of breast cancer and others do not.

 To assess breast cancer risk, benign breast conditions are classified as:

-The most common type of proliferative breast condition is hyperplasia.
-There are two types of hyperplasia: usual hyperplasia (more common) and atypical hyperplasia (less common).
+There are 2 types of hyperplasia: usual hyperplasia (more common) and atypical hyperplasia (less common).

-In usual hyperplasia (the most common form of hyperplasia) the proliferating cells look normal under a microscope.
+In usual hyperplasia (the most common form of hyperplasia) the proliferating (dividing) cells look normal under a microscope.

-In atypical hyperplasia, the proliferating cells look abnormal.
+In atypical hyperplasia, the proliferating (dividing) cells look abnormal.

-For a summary of research studies on hyperplasia and breast cancer, visit the Breast Cancer Research section.
+For a summary of research studies on hyperplasia and breast cancer, visit the Breast Cancer Research Studies section.

 Non-proliferative benign breast conditions (such as cysts) do not increase the risk of breast cancer.